joshuamaher61/toolbox/README.md

 - test for internet access issues
 - scan ports on target host
 - get network response times
-- setup a reverse proxy for remote shell (outbond from container host to remote support system)
+- setup a reverse proxy for remote shell (outbound from container host to remote support system)
 - create a container project from defined template

 ## Use with Portainer

-Use the `portainer-compose.yml` file and modify to your hearts content.
+Use the `portainer-compose.yml` file and modify to your heart's content.

 ## Fixed grammer